AlibabaCloudDocs/hbr/intl.en-US/Back up ECS/ECS Sever backup/Enable the application-consistent backup feature.md

     ![Grant permissions](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/6800666161/p250505.png)

-5. Bind the AppSnapshotRoleName RAM role to the ECS instance.
-For more information about how to bind a RAM role to an ECS instance, see [Bind an instance RAM role](/intl.en-US/Security/Instance RAM roles/Bind an instance RAM role.md).
+5. Attach the AppSnapshotRoleName RAM role to the ECS instance.
+For more information about how to attach a RAM role to an ECS instance, see [Bind an instance RAM role](/intl.en-US/Security/Instance RAM roles/Bind an instance RAM role.md).

 ## Step 2: Enable the application-consistent backup feature

 -   Enable the application-consistent backup feature for a Windows ECS instance
     1. Log on to the [HBR console](https://hbr.console.aliyun.com/).
-    2. Select the protected ECS instance.
-Select **Manual Protection**.
+    2. Select a protected ECS instance.
+Select **Add ECS instances** .
-    3. On the **Edit Plan** page, configure application-consistency backup parameters.
+    3. On the **Edit Plan** page, specify the application-consistency backup parameters.

-        -   If you select **Enable Application-consistent Backup** and **Contain Writers by Default**, an application-consistent backup is created.
+        If you select **Enable Application-consistent Backup**, an application-consistent backup is created.
-        -   If you select only **Enable Application-consistent Backup**, a file-system consistent backup is created.

         **Note:** If the Cloud Assistant client is not installed on your instance, the client is automatically installed when the backup is created after you select **Enable Application-consistent Backup**.

     4. Click **OK**.